 Specifies an override of the number of light samples to be taken for this light source.
-If set to something other than zero, it will override the sampling performed by the integrator.
+If set to something other than zero, it will override the sampling performed by the integrator and can result in a performance impact.
 It's recommended to leave this at the default unless you experience unsolvable noise from the light.